graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 ### Coordinator

-Subscriptions require a bit more resources than regular queries, since they can provide a great vector for DOS attacks and can bring down a server easily if not handled right.
-[SubscriptionCoordinator][SubscriptionCoordinator] trait provides the coordination logic.
+Subscriptions require a bit more resources than regular queries and provide a great vector for DOS attacks.
+This can can bring down a server easily if not handled correctly.
+The [`SubscriptionCoordinator`][SubscriptionCoordinator] trait provides coordination logic to enable functionality like DOS attack mitigation and resource limits.

-It contains the schema and can keep track of opened connections, handle subscription start and maintains a global subscription id.
-Once connection is established, subscription coordinator spawns a [SubscriptionConnection][SubscriptionConnection], which handles a single connection, provides resolver logic for a client stream and can provide re-connection and shutdown logic.
+The [`SubscriptionCoordinator`][SubscriptionCoordinator] contains the schema and can keep track of opened connections, handle subscription start and end, and maintain a global subscription id for each subscription.
+Each time a connection is established,
+the [`SubscriptionCoordinator`][SubscriptionCoordinator] spawns a [`SubscriptionConnection`][SubscriptionConnection].
+The [`SubscriptionConnection`][SubscriptionConnection] handles a single connection, providing resolver logic for a client stream as well as reconnection and shutdown logic.

-The [Coordinator][Coordinator] struct is a simple implementation of the trait [SubscriptionCoordinator][SubscriptionCoordinator] that is responsible for handling the execution of subscription operation into your schema.
-The execution of the `subscribe` operation returns a [Future][Future] with a Item value of a Result<[Connection][Connection], [GraphQLError][GraphQLError]>, where the connection is the Stream of values returned by the operation and the GraphQLError is the error that occurred in the resolution of this connection, which means that the subscription failed.
+While you can implement [`SubscriptionCoordinator`][SubscriptionCoordinator] yourself, Juniper contains a simple and generic implementation called [`Coordinator`][Coordinator].
+The `subscribe` operation returns a [`Future`][Future] with an `Item` value of a `Result<Connection, GraphQLError>`, where [`Connection`][Connection] is a `Stream` of values returned by the operation and [`GraphQLError`][GraphQLError] is the error when the subscription fails.

 ```rust
 # use juniper::http::GraphQLRequest;